14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 A warm bath (or shower) is a proven way to relax and unwind after a bad day.

-Stepping into soothing warm water with bath salts is a therapeutic way to calm yourself down and let go of those stressful feelings.
+Stepping into soothing, warm water with bath salts is a therapeutic way to calm yourself and let go of those stressful feelings.

-Fun tip: To create a spa ambiance, use this beautiful essential oil aromatherapy diffuser lamp, play relaxing music and light some candles.
-You can also use this diffuser in your office, bedroom or any space to create a more enjoyable relaxing environment.
+💡Fun tip: To create a spa ambiance, use this beautiful essential oil aromatherapy diffuser lamp, play relaxing music, and light candles.
+You can also use this diffuser in your office, bedroom or any space to create a more enjoyable, relaxing environment.

 7. Give Big Bear Hugs.

 Who doesn’t love hugs?
-Hugs actually strengthen our immune system and increase our level of happiness because of the close contact and bonding they promote.
+Hugs strengthen our immune system and increase our happiness by promoting close contact and bonding.

 Hugs are proven to lift your mood as they help your body and brain boost feel-good chemicals such as dopamine, serotonin, and oxytocin.
 (7)